CabriniR/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project : Around The U.S.

+This project is hosted on GitHub Pages.
+You can view it here:

+[CabriniR] git@github.com:CabriniR/se_project_aroundtheus.git

 ### Overview